Taylor Swift’s Top 10 Songs For Healing

 Or if you’ve applied to hundreds of jobs and haven’t been able to get that interview yet, you are still trying.

-And look, sometimes we try.
-We try really hard.
-And we still don’t get the results we want.
-This song does a really good job of validating the hopelessness one can feel when the trying isn’t working.
+And look, sometimes you try.
+You try really hard.
+And you still don’t get the results you want.
+This song does a really good job of validating the hopelessness you can feel when the trying isn’t working.

-And it reminds us that sometimes, there is no easy solution.
+And it reminds you that sometimes, there is no easy solution.
 There is no quick fix.
-And that holding space for someone who is going through a hard time is what is often most healing.
+And that holding space for someone who is going through a hard time creates connection, which heals.

 Holding space for contradictory feelings is a difficult concept to put into practice, but an important one to take if you want to move forward on your healing journey.